ekoindia/eko-website/src/blog/tricks-to-increase-footfall-at-your-retail-store.md

 An important aspect to grow retail business online is developing an e-commerce website.
 Afterward, doing its SEO is also a necessary task to do.
 Even after creating a website, if it does not appear on the top then what is the use of it all.
 Hence, the activity of running ads on different platforms remains a salient task.

-Another trick is to shake hands with existing brands on online marketplace platforms, such as Amazon, Flipkart, JioMart, TATA CliQ, etc. This will help the store to boost interstate sales.
+Another trick is to shake hands with existing brands on online marketplace platforms, such as [Amazon](https://www.amazon.in/), [Flipkart](https://www.flipkart.com/), [JioMart](https://www.jiomart.com/), [TATA CliQ](https://www.tatacliq.com/), [Meesho](https://meesho.com/) etc. This will help the store to boost interstate sales.
 Moreover, an online presence can play a crucial role in generating overseas sales as well.

 The partnership with complementary brands can be helpful in the expansion of the audience.
 The audience which is being targeted is a crucial aspect of digital marketing.
 Audience selection should be done based on their needs.

 ## Mobile Application and Marketing